pilot2254/steam-playtime-farmer/README.md

 1. Get your shared secret from your Steam Guard setup
 2. Add it to `sharedSecret` in config
 3. 2FA codes generate automatically

-## Warning

-Using this may violate Steam's ToS.
-Use at your own risk.
-Won't cause VAC bans (doesn't modify games), but Steam could take action on your account.

 ## Troubleshooting